railsbridge-boston/cookbook/README.md

-# Railsbridge Boston Cookbook
+# RailsBridge Boston Cookbook

-This is the Railsbridge Boston cookbook, which includes various "How to" and planning documents.
+This is the RailsBridge Boston cookbook, which includes various "How to" and planning documents.

 ## Current Workshop